-The reopening plan for the American Academy of Innovation as submitted to the Utah State Board of Education may be viewed here: AAI RE-OPENING PLAN.
+The Covid-19 plan for the American Academy of Innovation as submitted to the Utah State Board of Education may be viewed here: AAI PLAN.

 Personal Hygiene Procedures